← Back to Learn Cameras

 Cloud Storage: How It Works and What It Costs

-Cloud storage systems upload camera footage to remote servers over your internet connection.
-Access is typically via a vendor's app or web portal.
+Cloud storage systems upload camera footage to remote servers managed by a third-party provider — platforms like Verkada, Avigilon Alta, and Eagle Eye Networks are common in commercial deployments.
+Access is via a vendor's app or web portal.
 Some systems upload continuously; others upload only on motion events to manage bandwidth.

 The cloud storage market has fragmented into many vendors, but pricing structures follow a common pattern: a monthly fee per camera, with tiers based on retention period.
 Rough current ranges: